Maryam5553/server-client-tls/README.md

 ### Step 3: server setup

-Open another terminal in the subdirectory `server/`.
+Open a second terminal in the subdirectory `server/`.
 Execute `./main` to launch the server.

 The server will generate a private key and check wether it already owns a TLS certificate.
 Because it's the first time we launch the server, it doesn't.
 So, the server will connect to the CA and request a TLS certificate.

-**Details of the process on the server side**
+#### Details of the process on the server side

 Here is the expected result from the previous step: